Engineering

 EG 3396.
 Simulation.
 3 Semester Hours.

 Discrete-event Monte Carlo simulation.
 Statistical data collection.
-Simulation modeling: model building, verification, and validation.
+Simulation modeling: model building, verification, and validation using simulation software.
 Output analysis.
 (Spring) Prerequisite: EG3395.

 EG 3398.
 Six Sigma Quality.
 3 Semester Hours.

-Statistical process control: data collection and analysis, control charts, process control, capability analysis.
-Introduction to total quality management (TQM).
-The DMAIC process.
+Statistical process control: The DMAIC process.
+Data collection and analysis, statistical process control, process capability.
 Introduction to Six-Sigma Certification.
-Failure mode effect analysis.
+Failure mode and effect analysis.
 Benchmarking.
-Kaizen.
-Poka-yoke.
 Value stream mapping.
 Quality function deployment.
-Integration of Lean.
+Kaizen.
+Relationship between Lean and Six Sigma Lean.
 (Spring) Prerequisite: EG3395.

 EG 4101.
 Eng.
 Design & Analysis Workshop III.
 1 Semester Hour.